mihed001/MMM-telldusLive/README.md

 #### Description
 Sensors = The actual unit (Outdoor, Living room...)
-Data = Data on the unit (temperature, wind speed...)
+Title = If you want to replace the sensor name with a different name/title Data = Data on the unit (temperature, wind speed...)
+Sort = Sort order

 #### Configuration options
 Option | Description